lshigami/GmailOAuth2/README.md

 # GmailOAuth2
-.
-The project leverages the Google API Client Library to interact with the Gmail API and implements OAuth2 for secure user authentication.
+This project is designed to build a web application using NestJS that facilitates sending emails through the Gmail API and authenticating users via OAuth2.
+The application enables users to log in to their Gmail accounts and send emails with attachments.